kkaris/fastapi_examples/examples/sub_services/sub_services.md

 - [x] **If background job:** no response to ps
 - [ ]

-### Test
+### Stress Testing
-These things need to be tested:
+These things need/should to be tested:
 - [X] LvL1: Ping server with health requests while a query comes in
-- [ ] LvL2: Ping server health, do weighted search that takes long time, submit second request as weighted search is ongoing
+- [x] LvL2: Ping server health, do weighted search that takes long time, submit second request as weighted search is ongoing
+- [ ] LvL3: Multiple "write" queries (i.e. mesh context queries) at the same
+      time.
+The expectation is that queries that change edge attributes of the same edges with different weights will cause the results to differ from standalone queries if they interfere.
+- [ ]

 ## Potential stuff
 These ides could be implemented now or later, but are not necessary for the